SAFCSP-Team/binary-tree-decision-tree/README.md

-# binary tree - Decision tree
+# Binary tree - Decision tree

 ### Objective
 In this project, our objective is to understand how to build the decesion tree, how to define the decesion based on specific questions.